MithrilJS/mithril.js/docs/request.md

 ### Non-JSON responses

 Sometimes a server endpoint does not return a JSON response: for example, you may be requesting an HTML file, an SVG file, or a CSV file.
-By default Mithril attempts to parse a response as if it was JSON.
+By default Mithril.js attempts to parse a response as if it was JSON.
 To override that behavior, define a custom `options.deserialize` function:

 ```javascript
 m.request({